malm0d/RareSkills-Advanced-Solidity-Bootcamp/src/Week2/ERC721A.md

 All of such operations in ERC721A will add up to help save gas.

 ### Consecutive Minting (ERC2309)
 ERC721A has a `_mintERC2309` function that allows multiple tokens to be minted to a single address (during contract creation).
-Essentially when a bulk of tokens are to be minted, this function can be used to emit a single `ConsecutiveTransfer` event instead of multiple `Transfer` events to reduce gas usage
+Essentially when a bulk of tokens are to be minted, this function can be used to emit a single `ConsecutiveTransfer` event instead of multiple `Transfer` events to reduce gas usage.

 ## Where does ERC721A add costs?

+### The `_safeMint` function
 ERC721A's `_safeMint` function has added costs.
 In the function:
 ```
     /**